survivalizeed/Hgine/README.md

 # CppRawEnginePrototype
 Just an Engine that uses the gdiplus.h.
 The average FPS are around 50 with 30 sprites.
 I know it is not the fastest Engine out there but it is really hardcoded.
 Make sure you are using C++ 20.
 For the best results compile it in x64 release!
+I am trying to re-create some algorithms from the graphics card.
 I am thinking about calling it Hardcore Engine :)

 Note: